rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Code Translation

-*Copilot can understand and generate natural languages and code language in both way so by combining everything you can use it to `translate code pieces from a language to another one`*
+*GitHub Copilot can understand and generate natural languages and code language in both way so by combining everything you can use it to `translate code pieces from a language to another one`*

 To translate a piece of code in a specific language, open it and ask to the chat to translate it to another language.
-For example open the `validators.ts` file created in the first section dedicated to Copilot autocompletion and ask to translate it to C for example.
+For example open the `validators.ts` file created in the first section dedicated to GitHub Copilot autocompletion and ask to translate it to C for example.

 In case of dealing with Legacy code like COBOL for example it can be very useful.
 Open the `legacy/albums.cbl` file and try translating the code to Python.

 ## Tests generation

-Copilot can also help you generate tests for your code.
+GitHub Copilot can also help you generate tests for your code.
 It can generate `unit tests, integration tests, end to end tests, and load testing` tests with JMeter scripts for example.

 Open the `album-api/Controllers/UnsecuredController.cs` file and type questions like these to the chat: